zenoss/ZenPacks.zenoss.Microsoft.Windows/docs/body.md

 -   winrm s winrm/config/service/auth '@{Basic="true"}'
 -   winrm s winrm/config/service '@{AllowUnencrypted="true"}'

-Note: The ZenPack will attempt to use a single remote shell per device.

 Note: The IdleTimeout/Shell Timeout is the time, in milliseconds, to keep an idle remote shell alive on a Windows Server.
 It should be between 5-15 minutes.
 The winrshost.exe process is the remote shell on a Windows Server.

 Note: The above instructions use the max values for